So, you’re thinking about running a 100K race?

 - Energy Bars – For a more substantial fuel source.

-- Sports Drinks – These are essential, not just for hydration but also for their electrolyte content.
+- Sports Drinks – These and other muscular endurance supplements are essential, not just for hydration but also for their electrolyte content.

 Finding the right combination is a bit of trial and error, but it’s worth the effort.
 What sits well in your stomach?
 What gives you a noticeable energy boost without causing a crash?
 Answering these questions through experimentation will guide you to your optimal race day fueling regimen.